-Epsilon indicates the threshold amount of a compound produced for it to not be considered blocked.
-V_max indicates the maximum flux.
+Epsilon indicates the threshold amount of reaction flux for the products to be considered non-blocked.
+V\max indicates the maximum flux.

 This method is implemented as a MILP-program.
 Therefore it may not be efficient for larger models.

 8.17 psamm.lpsolver.cplex - Cplex LP solver